I Was a Male War Bride

-I Was a Male War Bride is a 1949 comedy film directed by Howard Hawks and starring Cary Grant and Ann Sheridan.
+I Was a Male War Bride is a 1949 screwball comedy film directed by Howard Hawks and starring Cary Grant and Ann Sheridan.

 The film was based on "Male War Bride Trial to Army", a biography of Henri Rochard (pen name of Roger Charlier), a Belgian who married an American nurse.

 The film is about French Army officer Henri Rochard (Grant) who must pass as a war bride in order to go back to the United States with Women's Army Corps officer Catherine Gates (Sheridan).

 Plot

 In Heidelberg in post-World War II Allied-occupied Germany, French Army Captain Henri Rochard is given the task of recruiting a highly skilled lens maker named Schindler.
 He is assigned American Lieutenant Catherine Gates as his driver, much to their mutual discomfort (arising from several prior clashes).
 The only available transportation is a motorcycle which, due to Army regulations, only Catherine is allowed to drive; Henri has to ride in the sidecar.
 After several mishaps, the constantly quarreling couple arrive at their destination, Bad Nauheim.

 At the hotel, bothered by back pain, Catherine warily accepts Henri's offer of a back rub.
 When she falls asleep, he tries to leave her room, but the exterior door handle falls off, trapping him inside.
 He spends an uncomfortable night in a chair.
 In the morning, she refuses to believe his story.
 Unknown to him, the innkeeper's wife has replaced the exterior knob, so when he tells Catherine to see for herself how the door will not open, it does.
 Eventually, the innkeeper's wife comes to the room, forcing Henri to hide on the ledge outside the window.
 The innkeeper's wife explains everything to Catherine, but not before Henri falls off the ledge.

 Later, Henri goes undercover to search for Schindler, now working in the black market.
 He refuses to let Catherine help him and tells her that if she sees him to pretend she does not know him.
 The black market is raided by the authorities, and he is rounded up with everyone else.
 When he asks her to vouch for his identity, she obeys his earlier order not to reveal that she knows him.
 While he is in jail, she finds Schindler, who is happy to leave Germany and ply his trade in France.
 Later, she apologizes to a furious Henri, and by the time they return to Heidelberg, they have fallen in love.